tremor-rs/tremor-www/src/pages/faqs.md

 In Wayfair's case the benefits are:

 * A single robust runtime solution with high UX for devops and SRE professionals working in a 24x7x365 environment.
-* An easy to use scripting and query language with good tooling for debugging and troubleshooting fungible, frequently changing business logic.
+* A scripting and query language with good tooling for debugging and troubleshooting fungible, frequently changing business logic.
 * Powerful ETL abstraction and scripting language for slicing, dicing, pattern matching and transforming JSON-like data, with a fast JSON processor.
-* A simple event processing language that supports aggregate functions suitable for many metrics and summary statistics computations.
+* A event processing language that supports aggregate functions suitable for many metrics and summary statistics computations.
 * A growing but incomplete set of pluggable functions, operators, aggregate functions, and connectors to other systems and protocols.

 But, tremor was built with some assumptions: